Julius-Java/alx-low_level_programming/0x01-variables_if_else_while/README.md

-3-print_alphabet.c - prints the alphabet in lowercase and then in uppercase followed by a new line 4-print_alphabt.c - prints the alphabet in lowercase exempting q and e 5-print_number.c - prints numbers 0-9 followed by a new line
+3-print_alphabet.c - prints the alphabet in lowercase and then in uppercase followed by a new line 4-print_alphabt.c - prints the alphabet in lowercase exempting q and e 5-print_number.c - prints numbers 0-9 followed by a new line 6-print_numberz.c - prints numbers from 0-9 using the putchar()